About the IAF

 As the core of Aikido is (daily) practice of Aikido, the General Assembly of the IAF is always held together with an Aikido training Course and a presentation of national demonstration teams, the Embukai.
 This event has been renamed recently from the IAF Congress to IAF Summit and is under normal conditions held every 4 years in Japan.

-Membership to these organizations was an important milestone for the IAF and its National members.
-This International and consequently national recognition of Aikido, also facilitated for Aikido to grow Globally from its inner core of being/ and maintaining to be a Japanese Budo with its tradition of succeeding Doshu's (the Iemoto system), into a well-respected discipline of Sports.
+Membership to these organizations was and is an important milestone for the IAF and its National members, who by its membership to the IAF are able to become National recognized as a discipline of Sport.
+The International and consequently national recognition of Aikido, facilitated for Aikido to grow Globally from its inner core of being/ and maintaining to be a Japanese Budo with its tradition of succeeding Doshu's (the Iemoto system), into a well-respected discipline of Sports.
 The Olympic Values, aiming to strive for a better world in the service of mankind, are the core values of Sport.
 The same values, Respect, Friendship, and Excellence(by-Cooperation) are embraced with and through Aikido.

-Recently, in 2019, the IAF took part in the World Martial Arts Mastership in Chunju-Korea as well as ceremonial participation of Aikido, in a pre-Olympic event headed by Doshu, in Iwama-Japan, the birthplace of Aikido.
+In 2019, the IAF took part in the World Martial Arts Mastership in Chunju-Korea as well as ceremonial participation of Aikido, in a pre-Olympic event headed by Doshu, in Iwama-Japan, the birthplace of Aikido.
+In 2023, the IAF took part in the 3th edition of the CombatGames in Riyadh and the first IAF International Young Adult seminar was held in Kyoto, both with the eminent participation of Dojocho.

 What is the role of IAF

-Since its foundation in 1976, the IAF has also been able to fulfil several important functions:
+Since its foundation in 1976, almost 50 years ago, the IAF has also been able to fulfil several important functions:

-IAF is a member of GAISF(Global Alliance of International Sports Federations), IWGA (International World Games Association), and AIMS (Alliance of Independent Recognized members of Sport), all sports organizations recognized by the International Olympic Committee.
+- IAF is a member of, IWGA (International World Games Association), and AIMS (Alliance of Independent Recognized members of Sport), all sports organizations recognized by the International Olympic Committee.
 By being a member of the IAF, member federations become the only Aikido entity as recognized by the world sports authorities and governments.
 Recognition by Aikikai and with an added recognition by IAF proves the authenticity of member national federations.

-IAF is part of WADA (World Anti-doping Agency), contributing to the image of clean martial arts.
-Being compliant with the Anti-Doping Code of WADA is a precondition to be accepted in the International body of authentic sports.
+- IAF is part of WADA (World Anti-doping Agency), contributing to the image of clean martial arts.
+Being compliant with the Anti-Doping Code of WADA is a precondition to be accepted in the International body of authentic and recognized sports.